 Setting up InDesign keyboard shortcuts for styles

-First, check your keyboard to see if it has a numeric keypad (a set of numbers that looks like a calculator).
+First, check your keyboard to see if it has either a numeric keypad (a set of numbers that looks like a calculator) or a NumLock key.
 If not, I’m afraid you’re out of luck.

 To set up an InDesign keyboard shortcut for a character or paragraph style (or an object, table, or table cell style), first open the appropriate panel.
 Double-click to open the style you want to apply the shortcut to.
 Then go to the General tab and insert your cursor in the Shortcut field.
 Assign a shortcut by using any combination of the following keys: